Students will brainstorm, write, confer, revise, edit, and publish in a workshop setting.

 encouraged to visit their child’s classroom and see what they have done.

-for a scholarship, full payment should accompany the registration form.
-Registration
+Full payment should accompany the registration form.
+Registration is not complete

 We limit the number of students in each class.
 If the class you register for is full,